Saudi Arabian National Guard: History

 During the 1950s and early 1960s, the regular army and the national guard were both small and of roughly equal strength.
 The guard suffered when the army's expansion was given priority, but in the 1970s the decline was reversed when the guard was converted to a light mechanized force with the help of United States advisers.
 Initially consisting of four combined arms battalions, the active-duty component had by 1992 been enlarged to two mechanized brigades, each with four infantry battalions, an artillery battalion, and engineering and signals companies.
 The guard's mobility over desert terrain was assured by 1,100 Commando V-150 armoured cars.
 Firepower came from 105 mm and 155 mm towed howitzers, 106 mm recoilless rifles, 90mm guns and BGM-71 TOW platforms.
 In the 1990s, the V-150s were replaced in the mechanized battalions with over LAV-25 Family of Vehicles bought from DDGM/GD in Canada.

 The second component of the national guard, made up of tribal battalions under the command of local sheikhs, was organised into four infantry brigades (called the Fowj).
 These men, often the sons of local chiefs or of veterans of the original Ikhwan forces, reported for duty about once a month for the purpose of receiving stipends.
-They were provided with Heckler & Koch G3 rifles, although many had individually acquired AK-47s and other automatic weapons.
+They were provided with Heckler & Koch G3 rifles, although many had individually acquired Kalashnikov rifles and other automatic weapons.
 They also have radios and are equipped with Toyota pickup trucks or Land Rovers.
 Many units are stationed along the borders of the Kingdom and have the mission to patrol the border areas.
 Although neither particularly well trained nor well equipped, they could be counted on to be loyal to the House of Saud if called for service.
 Their enrollment in the guard was largely a means to bolster the subsidies paid to local shaykhs and to retain the support of their tribes.

 The national guard's King Abdulaziz Mechanized Brigade was swiftly deployed to the border area after Iraq's invasion of Kuwait in 1990 and was actively engaged in the war, notably in the fighting to retake the town of Ra's al Khafji.
 After the war ended, it was reported that an enlargement of the national guard to eleven or twelve active brigades was contemplated.
 In addition, the ageing Commandos were to be replaced by more than 1,000 eight-wheeled LAV-25s and LAV variants manufactured by General Motors in Canada.
 The LAVs were to be mounted with a variety of armaments, such as 25 mm autocannon, larger-calibre 90 mm guns, 120mm mortars and TOW missile launchers.